wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/pid-video.rst

 Next Steps
 ----------

-Now that you have learned a bit about PID controllers, :ref:`get hands-on with some tuning exercises. <docs/software/advanced-controls/introduction/tuning-pid-controller:Tuning a PID Controller>`.
+Now that you have learned a bit about PID controllers, :ref:`get hands-on experience with some tuning exercises. <docs/software/advanced-controls/introduction/tuning-pid-controller:Tuning a PID Controller>`.